flor0/prometheus-ssh-exporter/README.md

       - /run/utmp:/run/utmp
     restart: unless-stopped
 ```
+Note: It is vital that /run/utmp is mapped in the docker container, otherwise the program can't get your session info!

 ### As a python script
 Alternatively, you can simply run the prometheus-ssh-exporter.py file with python3.